-The Hibbing Area Chamber of Commerce BR&E committee has created a Central Iron Range Business Resource Guide.
+The Hibbing Area Chamber of Commerce BR&E committee has created a Central Iron Range Business Resource Guide with the information listed below.
 The guide is a resource for those looking to start, grow, and finance their business in the surrounding areas.

 HEDA Business Loan Guidelines and Application - HEDA - City of Hibbing